Wenshan City Yunnan, China Travel Guide

 A significant section for ecological protection and scientific study.

-Weekdays outside of peak summer (July-August) and Chinese national holidays are significantly less crowded for popular attractions like Puzhehei.
+Weekdays outside of peak summer (July-August) and Chinese national holidays are significantly less crowded for popular spots like Puzhehei.

-While exploring, taste local street food or visit small eateries near attractions for an authentic culinary experience.
+While exploring, sample local street food or visit small eateries near attractions for an authentic culinary experience.

-When visiting minority ethnic group villages, be aware of local customs and traditions.
+When visiting minority ethnic group villages, know about local customs and traditions.
 Politeness and respect go a long way.